 6. You agree to the right of whomever you assign an Allocation to have access to the specified amount through their prepaid Ben Card.
 Any amount that is spent by a member of your company is non-refundable.
 Only unused balances are refundable.

-7. Information on employee transactions and outstanding balances will be available to You through your Employee Control Centre.
+7. Information on employee transactions and outstanding balances will be available to You through your Employer Control Centre.

 8. Any amount that is spent by a member of your company may have tax implications that your company and/or employees may be responsible for and Ben is not liable for any charges that may be incurred, regardless of our guidance which does not constitute advice or recommendation.
 Please consult a tax advisor for any questions you have.